Rice hull: Ash

 Goodyear announced plans to use rice husk ash as a source for tire additive.

 Rice hulls are a low-cost material from which silicon carbide "whiskers" can be manufactured.
 The SiC whiskers are then used to reinforce ceramic cutting tools, increasing their strength tenfold.

-Toothpaste
+Tooth powder

-In Tamilnadu & Kerala, India, charcoal from Rice husks (Umikari in Tamil & Malayalam) were majorly used for over centuries in cleaning teeth, before toothpaste replaced it.
+In southern India, charred rice hull, known as umikkari in Malayalam and Tamil, was traditionally used for cleaning teeth before the advent of toothpaste.

 Rice bran oil

 Rice bran oil is the oil extracted from the hard outer brown layer of rice called chaff (rice husk).
-It is popular as a cooking oil in the Indian subcontinent and East Asian countries, including India, Nepal, Bangladesh, Indonesia, Japan, Southern China and Malaysia.
+It is popular as a cooking oil in the Indian subcontinent and East Asian countries, including India, Nepal, Bangladesh, Indonesia, Japan, Southern China, and Malaysia.

 Brewing

 Rice hulls can be used in brewing beer to increase the lautering ability of a mash.
-Rice husk is also used in one step of traditional preparation processes of Kaoliang (Sorghum) liquid.
+Rice husk is also used in one step of traditional preparation processes of kaoliang (sorghum) liquid.
 After fermentation, rice husk can be added into the wine tank to increase the void, which is advantageous for distillation.